foundersandcoders/coursebook/src/course/syllabus/developer/project-2-week-1/project.md

 Learners will develop an end-to-end dynamic e-commerce web application where users can browse and purchase products online.

-The application will be built using React.
-For the backend, it will use Node.js and Express to handle server-side functionality and data persistence.
+The frontend of this project will be built using React.
+For the backend, it will use Node.js and Express to handle server-side functionality.
 User accounts and product data will be stored in a SQLite database.

 ## Project

-Your project for this week will be to develop a SQLite database linked to a react app with methods that can search for items display information and add to a shppping cart.
+Your project for the next 2 weeks will be to develop a Express backend connected to a SQLite database and linked to a React frontend.
+Your UI should provide methods so that users can search for and display information about items and add them to a shopping cart.
+It is up to you to determine the process and order you take to achieve this, but should plan this carefully and attempt to anticipate any hurdles you approach will encounter.

-## Spikes

 ## Spike